 A pytest plugin for configuring workflow/pipeline tests using YAML files

-For our complete documentation checkout our readthedocs page.
+For our complete documentation and examples checkout our readthedocs page.

 Pytest-workflow is also available as a conda package on conda-forge.
 Follow these instructions to set up channels properly in order to use conda-forge.
 Alternatively, you can set up the channels correctly for use with bioconda.
 After that conda install pytest-workflow can be used to install pytest-workflow.